defold/doc/docs/en/tutorials/texture-scrolling.md

 ## Next steps

-As an exercise you can try to animate the `water_bg` texcoords in the opposite direction like in the example demo!
+As an exercise you can try to animate the `water_bg` texture coordinates in the opposite direction like in the example demo!

 Hope this helps.
 If you do make something scroll please share!